riadkabir45/OCR_Final/README.md

 - `--limit`: Process only first N files (default: 0 = all files)
 - `--seed`: Random seed for reproducibility (optional)
 - `--overwrite`: Overwrite existing output files
+- `--reduce-damage-boxes`: Reduce damage boxes to visible area using grayscale difference
+- `--diff-threshold`: Grayscale abs-diff threshold (0-255) to consider a pixel damaged (default: 20)
+- `--min-damage-pixels`: Minimum count of above-threshold pixels within a box to shrink it (default: 32)

 ### Output